|View Webinars by: Date | Technical Interest|

-This webinar will introduce participants to the concepts behind optimized powertrain calibrations and how they impact fuel consumption, exhaust emissions, and vehicle performance.
+This web seminar will introduce participants to the concepts behind optimized powertrain calibrations and how they impact fuel consumption, exhaust emissions, and vehicle performance.
 Participants will also gain exposure to the role that the calibration plays in the system level interactions of the various powertrain components.

 Each participant will be asked to view the recording from the one-hour SAE Vehicle/Powertrain Calibration Engineering: What Is It and Why Is It For You?
 Telephone/Webcast as a course requirement.

-By connecting with this webinar, you will be able to:
+By participating in this web seminar, you will be able to: